ntthanh2603/upload-file-minio-aws-s3/README.md

 ## Description

-Repository user manual use MinIO in NestJS
+Repository user manual use AWS S3 in NestJS

 ## Install, compile and run the project